mariolenis/RethinkDBObservable/README.md

 ## Usage
 Here is a simple demo
 ### Module 1st
-In order to use this, you will need to build a backend seervice for RethinkDB, __or__ you might use this one https://github.com/mariolenis/rethinkdb-daas
+In order to use this, you will need to build a backend service for RethinkDB, __or__ you might use this one https://github.com/mariolenis/rethinkdb-daas

 ```java